What to Do When Discrimination Turns Deadly

 The rules for dealing with COVID-19 are complicated, confusing, and seem to change constantly.
 But one rule remains the same.
 When it comes to protecting you from COVID-19 in the workplace, your employer may not discriminate against you based on your race, religion, national origin, gender or sexual orientation.
 Your employer also must work with you to develop a reasonable accommodation for any disability that may make you more susceptible to COVID-19 complications.
 A disability may include a pregnancy, a compromised or weakened immune system, or another medical condition that increases your risk of complications.

 You do not have to put your life at risk to keep your job.
 If your employer has discriminated against you in terms of PPE or work assignments during this pandemic, give us a call at (212) 601-2728 to schedule a free and confidential consultation.
-You may have a claim.
+You may have a claim for compensatory and punitive damages.